In this article, you will learn

 Data Source "Column Index"

-If the option Column Index [75] is selected as the Data Source, you can specify the desired column from the uploaded CSV file and optionally trim the text content.
-If multiple records from the CSV file need to be placed on a single Print Item, an offset within the defined range can also be configured.
+If the option Column Index [75] is selected as the Data Source, you can choose the desired column from the CSV file and optionally trim the text content.
+If multiple records from a CSV file need to be placed on a single Print Item, the corresponding offset within the defined range can be specified.

-Note: The option Column Index is only available if a CSV file has been uploaded beforehand in the tab Transform & General Settings.
+Note that the option Column Index is only available if a CSV file has previously been uploaded in the tab Transform & General Settings.

 Figure 13: The tab Content with selected Data Source Column Index

-After selecting a Column Index, the following configuration options are available:
+After selecting a Column Index, the following options are available:

 - Column Index [76] – select the desired column from the CSV file.
-The dropdown will only display as many index numbers as there are columns in the underlying CSV file.
+The dropdown will only display as many index numbers as are found in the underlying CSV file.

 - From the beginning [77] – specify how many characters from the beginning of the content should not be displayed.
-The value from the CSV file will be trimmed by the entered number of characters starting from the beginning.
-If a negative value is entered, the content will be trimmed starting from the end.
+The value from the CSV file will be trimmed by the entered number of characters from the beginning.
+If a negative value is entered, the content will be trimmed from the beginning based on the number of characters counted backwards from the end.
+Example: A value of "3" trims "00_TextString_01" to "TextString_01".
+A value of "–2" trims "00_TextString_01" to "01".

-- Relative Line Index [78] – define the record offset that should be used for the variable element.
-This option is only relevant if a value greater than 1 has been selected in the option Records per Print Item in the tab Transform & General Settings.
-For example, if 3 Records per Print Item are selected, you have to enter the value 0 for the first variable element, the value 1 for the second variable element, and the value 2 for the third variable element in Relative Line Index.
+- Relative Line Index [78] – select the offset to be used within the dataset for the variable elements.
+This option is only relevant if, in the tab Transform & General Settings, a value greater than 0 has been specified under the option Records per Print.
+Item.
+For example, if "3" Records per Print Item were selected, you must enter the value 0 for the first variable element, the value 1 for the second variable element, the value 2 for the third variable element in this option.

 -

-Display Options [79] – choose from the following two display modes:
+Display Options [79] – you can choose between two options:

-- Show shortest entry – forces the display of the shortest entry from the CSV file.
+- Show shortest entry – forces the display of the shortest entry found in the CSV file.

-- Show longest entry – forces the display of the longest entry from the CSV file.
-Please note that the length is limited to the number of characters and not to the space required (text length)!
-Therefore, a shorter entry containing many wide characters such as w, m, o, etc. may still exceed the available space and will not fit the given path length.
+- Show longest entry – forces the display of the longest entry found in the the CSV file.
+However, note that the length refers to the number of characters, not the actual space required (text width)!
+As a result, shorter datasets containing many wide characters such as w, m, o, etc. may still exceed the available path length.

 Data Source "Column Title"

-If the entry Column Title [81] is selected as the Data Source, you can both select the desired column from the CSV file and trim the content of the text as needed.
-If multiple data records from a CSV file should be placed on a Print Item, the appropriate offset within the defined area can be specified.
+If the option Column Title [81] is selected under Data Source, you can choose the desired column from the CSV file and trim the content of the text as needed.
+If multiple records from a CSV file are to be placed on a Print Item, the appropriate offset within the defined area can be specified.

-Please note that Column Titles can only be selected if a CSV file has been uploaded beforehand in the tab Transform & General Settings.
+Note that Column Titles can only be selected if a CSV file has previously been uploaded in the tab Transform & General Settings.

 Figure 14: The tab Content with the selected Data Source Column Title

-The available options are identical to those provided for the data source Column Index.
-For further details, refer to the description below Figure 13.
+The available options are identical to those provided when the data source Column Index is selected.
+For more detailed information, refer to the description below Figure 13.

 2.5.
 Tab "Format"

-The options in the tab Format define the visual appearance of the variable elements.
-The tab is only accessible when a variable element has been created using one of the available tools and the created element is selected.
+The options available in the tab Format define the appearance of variable elements.
+This tab is only accessible when a variable element has been created using one of the available tools and the created element is selected.

 Figure 15: The available Settings Area for Text Format, Barcode Format, Image Format and Object Format

-Depending on the selected variable element, different formatting options are made available in the tab Format, grouped into expandable settings areas.
+Depending on the selected variable element, different formatting options are made available, organized into expandable configuration sections.
 The following setting areas are present:

-- Blend Mode [82] – the Blend Mode (blend mode) defines how the content of the object interacts with the background.
-For example, the blend mode Normal sets the background to Knockout, while the blend mode Multiply sets the object to Overprint.
-Additional options include Screen, Overlay, Darken, Lighten, Difference, Exclusion, Hue, Saturation, Color, Luminosity, Color-dodge, Color-burn, Hard Light, and Soft Light.
+- Blend Mode [82] – the Blend Mode (Blend Modes) defines how the content of the object is composited with the background.
+For example, the blend mode Normal sets the background to Knockout while the blend mode Multiply sets the object to Overprint.
+Additional blend modes include: Screen, Overlay, Darken, Lighten, Difference, Exclusion, Hue, Saturation, Color, Luminosity, Color-dodge, Color-burn, Hard Light, and Soft Light.

-- Text Settings [83] – allows you to configure the text Alignment, Position, and Offset from the starting point along the path.
+- Text Settings [83] – this section allows you to define the Alignment, Position, and Offset of the text relative to the starting point on the path.
 Available Alignment options include Align Left, Align Centered, and Align Right.

-- Font Settings [84] – set the Font Family, Font Style, Font Size, Horizontal and Vertical Scaling, Character Spacing, and Text Fitting options.
-You can also add an outline with configurable Stroke Width and dashed line settings by specifying the Dash and Gap length.
+- Font Settings [84] – here, you can configure the Font Family, Font Style, Font Size, Horizontal and Vertical Scaling, Character Spacing, and Text Fitting options.
+Additionally, Stroke Settings such as Stroke Width and the ability to define dashed lines by specifying the Dash and Gap lengths are available.

-- Fill Color Settings [85] – enables the selection of static color values for fill (including barcodes) using CMYK or Spot Colors, or values from the Data Source (CSV file) for dynamically setting Stroke Colors.
+- Fill Color Settings [85] – you can either assign static fill colors (including barcodes) using CMYK or Spot Colors, or values from the Data Source (CSV file) for dynamically setting Stroke Colors.

 - Stroke Color Settings [86] – similar to Fill Color Settings, this section allows you to choose either static color values for strokes based on CMYK values or Spot Colors, or values from the Data Source (CSV file) for dynamically setting Stroke Colors.